makersacademy/ruby-coding-challenge/lib/approach.md

 check_a_string_for_special_characters
 - Used regexp to check for non-word character.
 Regex taken from http://ruby-doc.org/core-2.1.1/Regexp.html
 - Added if statement to return true or false depending on whether non-word character found

+select_elements_starting_with_a
+- Initial plan: iterate over array with #each, removing all elements starting with a
+- Unable to figure out regex or other method to check first letter
+- Searched on google, found https://stackoverflow.com/a/40556949/7542912
+- Understood immediately, adapted for this method